SYDNEY’S TOP 5

 Multiculturalism is a huge part of the Sydney lifestyle, making it the perfect place for international students to study and work.

 This city is very generous and can offer you whichever lifestyle you desire!
 Your lifestyle is your choice, whether you want the fast-paced city life or the chilled-out beach-life vibes.

 That being said, for many residents in Sydney, sports and leisure are a huge part of their day-to-day lives – people here are generally very active.
 If this sounds like you, there’s an abundance of sporting activities.
-From playing sports like cricket or rugby with the locals; learning to surf at Sydney’s iconic beaches; or embarking on a bush walk adventure, Sydney will always keep you moving!
+From playing sports like cricket or rugby with the locals; learning to surf at Sydney’s iconic beaches, or embarking on a bushwalking adventure, Sydney will always keep you moving!